 Fast forwarding to opening day, we both woke up after a late night of talking about hunts of the past and dreaming of what the morning has in store for us.
 The deer sightings in the last two days had been pretty bleak.
 That’s saying it nicely.
 We actually hadn’t seen a deer.
 Jake had scouted this area earlier in the year and seen some really good mule deer bucks.
 We both were skeptical of the morning but both of us had been on hunts where you needed to stick it out to be rewarded.
 As the sun rose that morning, I always get a feeling like there is no where in the world I would rather be than on a mountain chasing those sneaky muley’s on October 10th.
-As the morning progressed we spend countless hours scouring the mountains looking for that one or possibly two mature Mule Deer.
-We were getting wore down.
+As the morning progressed we spend countless hours scouring the mountains looking for that one or possibly two mature mule deer.
+We were getting worn down.
 I am sure every hunter goes through these moments.
 I found myself questioning are we in the right spot?
 Did I overlook the right area?
 Are they nocturnal now?
 Did something push them out of the area?